 It’s also impossible to overlook the mosque’s beautiful courtyard, Patio de los Naranjos.

-Get your ticket in advance to reserve your spot or book a tour to visit the Mezquita with a guide!
+Book a tour to visit the Mezquita with a guide!

 3. Mercado Victoria